adityaSomak/ImageRiddleSolving/README.md

 # Solving Image Riddles

    This repository contains the code with respect to the results presented in [Answering Image Riddles using Vision and Reasoning through Probabilistic Soft Logic](https://arxiv.org/abs/1611.05896).
-The updated version of this work is accepted in UAI 2018.
+The updated version of this work is accepted in UAI 2018 (Title: Combining Knowledge and Reasoning through Probabilistic Soft Logic for Image Puzzle Solving).

 ## Pre-requisities